Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation_v3.md

 encoding of limbo.

-Still, parsers are encouraged to do their best judgment; Bringing documents they are reading at the time of parsing into consideration.
+Still, parsers are encouraged to do their best judgment; Bringing documents, they are reading at the time of parsing, into consideration.

 ## [7] Content